ARM-software/arm-trusted-firmware/docs/firmware-design.md

         "Failed to load BL2 firmware."

-    If the load is successful, BL1 updates the limits of the remaining free trusted SRAM.
-It also populates information about the amount of trusted SRAM used by the BL2 image.
+    BL1 calculates the amount of Trusted SRAM that can be used by the BL2 image.
 The exact load location of the image is provided as a base address in the platform header.
 Further description of the memory layout can be found later in this document.

-3. BL1 passes control to the BL2 image at Secure EL1, starting from its load address.
+3. BL1 passes control to the BL2 image at Secure EL1 (for AArch64) or  at
+    Secure SVC mode (for AArch32), starting from its load address.

 4. BL1 also passes information about the amount of trusted SRAM used and available for use.
 This information is populated at a platform-specific